5 Tips To Help You Snack Healthier at Work

 It’s important to choose wisely when selecting your snacks.
 You may eat the healthiest lunches in the office, but all of those salad greens and turkey sandwiches on whole-grain breads won’t amount to much if you’re noshing on junk between meals.

-Junk food such as candy bars, soda and potato chips won’t help power you through your afternoon — and consistent consumption of junk foods can harm your body over the long run by boosting your risk for disease.
+Junk food such as candy bars, soda and potato chips won’t help to power you through the afternoon — and consistent consumption of junk foods can harm your body over the long run by boosting your risk for disease.

-Here are five other tips to increase your snacking savvy:
+Here are five tips help make you snack savvy:

-Put your snacks in serving-size bags or containers so all you have to do is grab a couple on your way out of the door in the morning.
+Put your snacks in serving-size bags or containers so all you have to do is grab a couple on your way out of the door in the morning (or can easily grab one between Zoom meetings).

-“It makes it much easier when you feel overworked, overstressed and overscheduled,” Ms. Cole says.
+“It makes it much easier when you feel overworked, overstressed and overscheduled,” she says.

 Don’t peel your fruit.
 The skins on apples, peaches or plums provide extra fiber and will help you to feel fuller for a longer period of time.
-Whole fruits are delicious and portable, easily stored at work and eaten without plates or utensils.
+Whole fruits are delicious and portable, easily stored at work or eaten without plates or utensils when you’re on the go.
 Wash the fruit at home so you can eat them immediately at work.

-Consider high-fiber cereal bars or a cup or two of a nutritious dry cereal.
-Ms. Cole suggests keeping a can of tuna and a can opener in your desk drawer.
+Consider high-fiber health bars or a cup or two of a nutritious dry cereal.
+Czerwony suggests keeping a pre-seasoned pack of tuna at your desk that you can easily open and eat with a fork.

-“Right there you have a lunch if you get stuck at your desk unexpectedly for the day,” Ms. Cole say.
+“Right there you have a lunch if you get stuck at your desk unexpectedly for the day,” Czerwony says.
 “You don’t want to skip eating.
 That’s another bad thing to do when you’re trying to maintain your weight.”

 Liquids can help you to feel full and are good for you too.
 Research suggests that adequate hydration increases cell metabolism, allows the muscles to work harder by providing oxygen and promotes the body’s elimination of waste.